retypeapp/retype/components/file-download.md

 [!file icon=":rocket:"](../static/sample.txt)
 [!file icon="../static/retype-icon.svg"](../static/sample.txt)

-By default, the referred page title is used as the component text value and the text can be customized by explicitly passing a separate `text` value.
+By default, the file name is used as the component text value and the text can be customized by explicitly passing a separate `text` value.

 ```
 [!file icon="rocket" text="To the moon"](../static/sample.txt)